ivysun14/Gene-Ontology-Analysis/README.md

 # Gene-Ontology-Analysis

-This repository contains code in R for a gene ontology analysis workflow, which was completed as a part of a small study expansion of the [PathFX algorithm](https://github.com/jenwilson521/PathFX).
+This repository contains code in R for a gene ontology analysis workflow, which was completed as part of a small study expansion of the [PathFX algorithm](https://github.com/jenwilson521/PathFX).
+The original PathFX paper can be accessed [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006614).
 The workflow includes:

 - With dataframe manipulation, extract target genes from the input csv
 - Conversion of gene symbols to Entrez ID (done with AnnotationDbi package)